There are 74 job postings in Canada.

 Explore Careers - Job Market Report

-Senior managers in this unit group plan, organize, direct, control and evaluate, through middle managers, the overall operations of goods production, utility, transportation and construction companies.
-They formulate policies which establish the direction to be taken by these companies, either alone or in conjunction with other members of a board of directors.
+Senior managers in this unit group plan, organize, direct, control and evaluate, through middle managers, membership and other organizations or institutions that deliver health, education, social or community services.
+They formulate policies which establish the direction to be taken by these organizations, either alone or in conjunction with a board of directors.

-- Establish objectives for the company and formulate or approve policies and programs
+- Establish objectives for the organization or institution and formulate or approve policies and programs

 - Authorize and organize the establishment of major departments and associated senior staff positions

-- Allocate material, human and financial resources to implement company policies and programs; establish financial and administrative controls; formulate and approve promotional campaigns; and approve overall personnel planning
+- Allocate material, human and financial resources to implement organizational policies and programs; establish financial and administrative controls; formulate and approve promotional campaigns; and approve overall personnel planning

 - Select middle managers, directors or other executive staff